PerformanC/voice/docs/joinVoiceChannel.md

 ## Parameters

 - `options` - An object containing the following parameters:
-  - `channelId` - The ID of the voice channel to join.
   - `guildId` - The ID of the guild that the voice channel is in.
   - `userId` - The ID of the user that is connecting to the voice channel.